Who's Behind Listverse?

 10China’s Dwarf Village

-Rumor has it, according to those who live in Yangsi, that a mysterious disease befell the little village more than 60 years ago.
+According to those who live in Yangsi, Rumor has it that a mysterious disease befell the little village more than 60 years ago.
 Young children between the ages of five and seven were most affected, and the disease caused them to simply stop growing.
 Experts now know that stunted growth is only likely to appear in 1 in 20,000 people, so what happened in Yangsi is something very much out of the ordinary.
-Especially considering that historic sightings of the dwarfs claim that several hundred of them were residing in the Sichuan region at one point.
+Especially considering that historical sightings of the dwarfs claim that several hundred of them were residing in the Sichuan region at one point.

-As if the mystery affliction wasn’t bad enough, some of the children struck by it started suffering from a variety of disabilities.
+As if the mystery affliction wasn’t bad enough, some of the children struck by it started suffering from various disabilities.
 As adults, some of the afflicted gave birth to children who also only grew to around 1 meter (3 ft) in height.

 The Chinese government has never allowed visitors to the village, inevitably opening up the story to a host of urban legends.
 It has been said that the citizens felt dark forces had invaded their homes and started believing that they were cursed due to their ancestors’ anger over improper burials.
 Others apparently believe a turtle to be the source of the problem.
 Some of the villages cooked and ate a black turtle and, soon after, the strange disease hit Yangsi.